About Chippewa Falls

 I've lived the transition

 I relocated from St. Paul to the Chippewa Valley in 2020.
-I know what that move actually feels like.
+I know what that move feels like.
 Not theoretical.

 I know both markets